sagemath/trac_to_gh/Issue 1594.md

 # Issue 1594: libm4ri -- in library mode it doesn't work at all on osx -- lots of segfaults

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1594

 Original creator: was